subtopic 2.2: Energy and biomass in ecosystems

 Maintaining Organization in Living Systems

-The Second Law of Thermodynamics states that in any energy transfer or transformation, the total entropy of a system and its surroundings always increases.
-Entropy is a measure of the amount of disorder or randomness in a system.
+- States that in any energy transfer, the total entropy (disorder) of a system and its surroundings increases.

 Maintaining Organization in Living Systems